berniebear/trec_is/README.md

 2019-04-02 22:53:14,006 - root - INFO - The average acc score is 0.3907146582553731
 2019-04-02 22:53:14,006 - root - INFO - The average f1 score is 0.5600489207951589
 ```
 2018-train and then test on cross-validation (however, it has a kind of leak, because the train is included in the cross-validation test data).
-The average acc score is 0.40 and the average f1 score is 0.55
+The average acc score is `0.40` and the average f1 score is `0.55`.

-When use late fusion, the f1 score will drop a lot.
+When use **late fusion**, the f1 score will drop a lot (not sure if it dues to the method to do late fusion is not tuned).

-When use random forest `--cross_validate --model rf` with `['hand_crafted', 'fasttext', 'skip_thought', 'bert', 'glove']`
+When use **random forest** `--cross_validate --model rf` with `['hand_crafted', 'fasttext', 'skip_thought', 'bert', 'glove']`
 ```
 2019-04-11 18:40:46,411 - root - INFO - The average accuracy score is 0.6419636810421194
 2019-04-11 18:40:46,411 - root - INFO - The average precision score is 0.6434336557411932